Summer usually means one thing, especially if you're in Australia or New Zealand - It's beach time!

 There are a number of things you can proactively do for your safety before heading to the beach, such as:

-Wear sunscreen, a hat, and a long sleeve top - The Australian sun is very strong so make sure you stay protected.
+Wear sunscreen, a hat, and a long sleeve top - the sun in Australia and New Zealand is very strong so make sure you stay protected.
 This goes for you, children or elderly people who may be in your care.

 Check weather and beach conditions.